swain-stage

 Tmux workspace manager for swain.
 Creates pane layouts, manages an animated MOTD status panel, and gives the agent direct control over the visual workspace.

 Prerequisite: Must be running inside a tmux session ($TMUX must be set).
-If not in tmux, inform the user and exit gracefully.
+Before running any subcommand, the script checks for tmux — see Error handling below.

 Script location